 A little further north find The King Stone and the Rollright Stones.

 Look for Castlerigg Stone Circle, Mayburgh, Long Meg and Her Daughters, and Swinside which some have called the finest stone circle in England.

 Scotland has many sites... standing stones, stone rows, stone circles, cairns and hillforts.

 Park and walk to the site called Men an Tol... a three stone alignment; the center stone is a ring large enough to crawl through....

-Sometimes you'll have to climb fences or go through gates or walk through fields to get to these monuments.
-That only makes it feel more like exploring doesn't it?
+Sometimes you'll have to climb fences or go through gates or walk through fields to get to these monuments... all legally, of course.
+There are paths to all of them with obstacles like that.

 If you really get into this, you can go looking for neolithic stone monuments in Ireland and Italy.

 Wet your appetite for henge monuments with Stonehenge and Avebury, you may find that looking for those ancient stones gets you traveling to places you wouldn't see otherwise.